-- teaching practice and student learning? - support school and district goals and priorities? - establish and maintain productive relationships with other school staff to become a visible and valued member of the contribute to school-wide events, activities, and decision-making? - contribute to the learning of other educators? school and district communities? - benefit from and contribute to professional organizations to improve my teaching? - benefit from and add to the knowledge base of the profession? - provide guidance and direction to paraeducators, tutors, and volunteers? - provide a continuum of support from consultation, collaboration, co-teaching to coaching/mentoring with multi- or interdisciplinary team members? - ensure joint responsibility for student growth in academic, behavioral, and social/emotional learning?
+- establish and maintain productive relationships with other school staff to become a visible and valued member of the school and district communities? - contribute to the learning of other educators? - benefit from and contribute to professional organizations to improve my teaching? - benefit from and add to the knowledge base of the profession? - provide a continuum of support from consultation, collaboration, co-teaching to coaching/mentoring with multi- or provide guidance and direction to paraeducators, tutors, and volunteers? - interdisciplinary team members? - ensure joint responsibility for student growth in academic, behavioral, and social/emotional learning?